Martin1088/beam/README.md

 # Modification
-* use proxy in tauri app
+* use proxy in Tauri app
 * * https://github.com/samply/RoomBookingTauriApp
-* this ist a submodul tho be used in tauri as Room booking system
+* this is a submodule to be used in Tauri as Room booking system
 * https://github.com/samply/RoomBookingTauriApp/tree/main
 *
 --